dotan826/targil-server/README.md

 For Testing on single computer, do the following :

-1. open "package.json" then go to "scripts" then to "start" and change the string "node" to "nodemon".
+1. open the file "package.json" then go to "scripts" then to "start" and change the string "node" to "nodemon".
 2. open the file "index.ts" and add after imports the code :

     import cors from 'cors';